maxzhang686/jsnote/README.md

   //let hobbies = ["Cooking", "Coding"];
 }
 console.log(hobbies);
-//throw an error whhile using let.
+//throw an error while using let.
 ```

 In the new project, **do not** use `var` anymore.